reasonmii/ref_R/statQuest/PCA.md

 ```

 **name the samples**
-The first 5 samples will be "wt" or "wild type" samples
+</br>The first 5 samples will be "wt" or "wild type" samples
-"wt" samples are the normal, every day samples
+</br>"wt" samples are the normal, every day samples
-The last 5 samples will be "ko" or "knock-out" samples
+</br>The last 5 samples will be "ko" or "knock-out" samples
-These are samples that are missing a gene because we knocked it out
+</br>These are samples that are missing a gene because we knocked it out

 ```{r}
 colnames(data.matrix) <- c(